paularlott/knot-website/content/docs/spaces/managing.md

 Only stopped spaces can be deleted.

 From the menu next to the stopped space select the `Delete` item and confirm deletion.
-When the space is deleted all resources are freed from the Nomad cluster and all volumes and their associated data are removed.
+When the space is deleted all resources are freed and all volumes and their associated data are removed.